openwisp/openwrt-openwisp-monitoring/README.rst

 Once the data is saved, a signal will be sent to the other agent to ensure data is sent as soon as it is collected.

+**Note:** Date and time on device should be set correctly.
+Otherwise, data will be saved with wrong timestamp in timeseries database.

 Send Mode
 ~~~~~~~~~